Tuxion/DoctrineRest/README.md

 ### Missing tests

-* Integration tests for before and after calls.
 * Test for empty bodies at action.
 * Test for null body in deleted results.
 * Explicit test for ResultFactory.